Economics (BA)

 About this course

-This course is designed to strengthen your quantitative skills, but it also has a strong focus on qualitative analysis and real-world applications.
-You'll spend time developing your communication skills and learn how to interpret and visualize data.
+This course is designed to strengthen your quantitative skills, but it has a strong focus on qualitative analysis and real-world applications.
+Using the main conceptual and analytical tools used by economists, you'll learn how to interpret and visualize data.
+You'll also learn how to convey complex economic ideas to non-specialists by developing your communication skills.

 From your studies, you'll gain a solid grounding in the use of statistics and mathematics in economics.
-You'll also work with your peers to design and evaluate potential solutions to economic and social challenges.
+You'll build your understanding of core areas, including microeconomics, macroeconomics, and quantitative methods.
+Working with your peers, you'll design and evaluate potential solutions to economic and social challenges.

 • applying economics to real-world problems